verbb/formie/tests/README.md

 files must fail.
 Commerce and Freeform are locked development dependencies, enabled only in their dedicated suites.
 Freeform fixtures are imported before the test process because its query implementation caches the form registry for the process.

+The lifecycle task creates a populated form, verifies that disabling and enabling retain its records, checks that uninstall removes all Formie tables and elements, and confirms that a fresh reinstall can save and reload submission content.
+It runs only in the owned disposable application.

 The upgrade task installs the locked Formie 3.1.39 baseline on Craft 5.11.1 in a separate generated app with an `upg_` table prefix.
 It creates real forms, a synced